denyanto/dart_tutorial/02_WRF-DART_tutorial.md

 bank_size = 60 (automatically set)  # Automatically set to 3x model ensemble members (20).
 If set manually it is recommended to set to the same value as gen_pert_bank.sh num_ens value.
 Cannot be greater than total perturbations in bank.
 ```
 ## Create Initial and Boundary Conditions
+The namelist settings included within the 'namelist.input.meso' template.
 ```console
 cd $BASE_DIR/scripts
 ./gen_retro_icbc.sh